vishal-gohil12/PixShift/README.md

 # 📸 Image Processing Backend Service

 This project is a backend system for an image processing service similar to **Cloudinary**.
 It allows users to register, log in, upload images, apply various transformations (resize, crop, rotate, watermark, etc.), and retrieve them in multiple formats.
+Images are stored and served via [Cloudinary](https://cloudinary.com) for scalable, secure management.

 ---